Memory scripture:

 Big Take-Aways from Ezra 4

+13) The enemy will surely come against us.
+If he doesn’t then we aren’t doing our job right.
+Pray that G-d rebuke’s the devourer, and that our fruit will not wither on the vine (Mal 3:10-12).
 14) Pray for wisdom, and for those of us with the spiritual gift of discernment to discern our friends from our enemies.
 Just because someone is offering to help you doesn’t make them your friend.
 We need wisdom and discernment now more than ever.
+15) When circumstances bring about a “death to the vision,” rely on your past experiences where the Lord was faithful.
+Set your mind to growing your faith.

-Memory scripture: The LORD is good, A stronghold in the day of trouble, And He knows those who take refuge in Him.
+The LORD is good, A stronghold in the day of trouble, And He knows those who take refuge in Him.
 Nahum 1:7 NASB2020

 Time Period